 This project aims to reinforce the upper reservoir roof structure through the addition of roof angles to the existing roof support ribs.
 This project was identified in the 2010 Water Master Plan.
-The project planning commenced in 2014 with completion of the lower reservoir inspection to determine if the channel members are actually welded to the roof plate or not.
-Preliminary budget numbers were received to ensure sufficient funds could be allocated for further design and construction activities in 2016.
+The project is forecast to extend the useful life of the 37 year-old reservoir to about 2050.
+The project was tendered in late 2017 with the goal of being completed in 2018.